jakobzhao/geog595/resource.md

 ## 1. Computer Setup

 Below are the required software and associated packages.
-Please download and install them on your PC or Mac.
+Please download and install them.
+You can use either Windows or MacOSX operating system.
 If you find any difficulties, please let the instructor know.

 - Git https://git-scm.com/downloads
 - Typora https://www.typora.io/